nabzclan-reborn/p12-password-cracker/README.md

 - **Crack P12 Passwords** using:
   - Single password attempt
-  - Custom wordlist from a URL
+  - Custom wordlist (local file or URL)
-  - Default wordlist with 20+ million passwords
-- **Change P12 Passwords** once found
+- **Change P12 Passwords** once found or with known password
-- **Colorful Interface** with progress information
-- **Simple & Advanced Modes** for different use cases
+- **Automatic local file upload** for processing without having to get your own link to add to api aries.

 ## Installation
 ```bash